ikibalin/cryspy/pages/page2.md

 permalink: /content/
 ---

-Please use the following links to get detailed information about different objects and procedures of the CrysPy library:

-# Objects
-1. Item/Loop classes
-    - Classes describing the crystal structures
-    - Classes describing experiments
-2. Data containers to describe
-    - crystal structure: class `Crystal`
-    - magnetic crystal structure: class `MagCrystal`
-    - single diffraction experiment with polarized neutrons: class `Diffrn`
-    - unpolarized and polarized neutron diffraction experiment (in equatorial plane): class `Pd`
-    - unpolarized and polarized neutron diffraction experiment (2D patterns): class `Pd2d`
-    - unpolarized and polarized neutron diffraction T.O.F. experiment (in equatorial plane): class `TOF`
-3. Global containers
-    - Data refinement of described experiments: class `RhoChi`
-    - Reconstraction of magnetization density by Maximum Entropy Method: class `MEM`

-# Procedures and functions
+## Procedures and functions of the standard CrysPy library

+The CrysPy library has a number of defined functions and procedures that can be used in external scripts.

-1. Base functions
+1. Base functions;
-    - Algebra
-    - Crystallography base
-    - Extinction
-    - Flip ratio
-    - Matrices
-2. Functions operating with predefined items and loops
+2. Functions operating with predefined items and loops;
-    - Procedure for flip ratios
-3. Functions operating with data containers
+3. Functions operating with data containers;
-    - Procedures for Maximum Entropy calculations
-4. Functions operating with global containers
+4. Functions operating with global containers.
-    - str_to_globaln, file_to_globaln, str_to_items

-# How to create own object
-1. Basic rules
-2. The extension of the library by own objects
+## Extending the library by own packages

+The standard CrysPy library is a simple way to analyse data by Maximum Entropy Method, Rietveld analysis, and so on.
+However, own packages will help you significantly expand the basic functionality.
+It can make the data analysis as convenient and efficient as possible.

+1. [Create own Item/Loop class][own-item-loop];
+2. [Create own Data class][own-data];
+3. [Create own Global class][own-global];
+4. [Create own package (with template)][own-package];
+5. [Add packages to the CrysPy library][add-packages].

+[add-packages]:  /cryspy/content/add-packages
+[own-item-loop]:  /cryspy/content/own-item-loop
+[own-data]:  /cryspy/content/own-data
+[own-global]:  /cryspy/content/own-global
+[own-package]:  /cryspy/content/own-package